abiwaters/Mirror_c3ddb/Using-Software-and-Applications-in-the-Cluster.md

 module load {module name/version} | /* add a specific version of the module module rm {module name} | /* remove module you do not need module initadd {module name} | /* add module when you login

+**If you're application is not listed:**

+You can install the application into your home directory, and set the path within your job submission script.
+If problems arise during this process, it is best to contact system administrators to assist on a case-by-case basis.